raveturned/SteamReactor/docs/roadmap.md

 # Roadmap

-Can't access SteamAPI in client, because key won't be secure.
- - run a .Net Core web API instead, translate UI needs to Steam API calls
- - can work on demand to start with, slot in a repo later
-   - can we store stuff in memory?
- - need to ensure calls/API key cannot be abused. limit users who we can query

 Host in Azure.
 Use an ARM template for resources.

+Need to ensure calls/API key cannot be abused.
+Limit users who we can query

+Put in caching/repo to limit calls to Steam API.
+Document store?

 ## Layout

+Initial page asks for steam id or vanity url.

+Once we know who we're running as, pull friend list, details of each known user.
+Then for each user pull app owners, and layout as below:

 ### Users
 ```
 /--------------\/--------------\/--------------\/--------------\